Certificate in Advanced Veterinary Practice (CertAVP)

 How to Enrol

-If you wish to enrol onto a module with the University of Liverpool, please complete the appropriate booking form.
+To enrol onto a module with the University of Liverpool, please complete and return the appropriate booking form for your first module.
 If you are new to studying CertAVP modules at the University, you will also be required to complete a New Student Registration Form.